Home

 See also a side view (60K JPEG) of Hi-Way Patrol No. 64 with the original box.

-Liberty Classics I guess the Willys Jeep Station Wagon can be squeezed in on this page, since although it was a popular police vehicle back in the day, there aren't a lot of toy versions around.
+I guess the Willys Jeep Station Wagon can be squeezed in on this page, since although it was a popular police vehicle back in the day, there aren't a lot of scale models around.

 GreenLight Also in Series 38 was this NYPD XJ, a vehicle that was used in New York for many years, particularly by K9, mounted and park units.
 This one is described as a 1997, and GreenLight has actually given it the correct front end for the 1997-2001 models.
 Unfortunately they didn't include the red flashers in the front grille which many of the NYPD Cherokees had.

-GreenLight Another 1/64-scale police XJ, from the movie Gone in 60 Seconds, was released in 2022 as part of GreenLight's long-running Hollywood series.
+GreenLight Another 1/64-scale police XJ was released in 2022 as part of GreenLight's long-running Hollywood series.
+It's a 1995 Cherokee as seen in the movie Gone in 60 Seconds.

 This remake of a 1974 heist film of the same name received negative reviews on its release in 2000, and although it made a lot of money at the box office it still lost money for the studio because of the high production costs (partly related to the number of wrecked cars.)
 Fifty expensive cars were stolen in the film, and the XJ of the San Pedro Harbor Police was possibly chosen as a comical contrast to those pricey rides.